 See also: Storage

-This document demonstrates how to manipulate storage.
-This allows you to allocate resources at a granular level and can be useful in optimizing the deployment of an application.
+This document shows how to manage storage.
+This will enable you to allocate resources at a granular level and can be useful in optimizing the deployment of an application.
 The level of sophistication is limited by your cloud (whether it supports dynamic storage or storage configuration attributes), and by the charm in charge of that application (whether it supports storage persistence, additional cache, etc.).

 - Add storage